ProgSoc/Constitution/CONSTITUTION.md

 ### 5.7 General Committee Officers

 General Committee Officers are to be appointed at the discretion of the Executive Committee and removed at the earlier of either removal by discretion of the Executive Committee, or at the end of an office period of the Executive Committee.
-General Committee Officers do not hold a position on the Executive Committee, and shall assist and advise the Executive Committee. ​Persons eligible for appointments must be financial members of the Society for the year they are appointed.
+General Committee Officers do not hold a position on the Executive Committee, and shall assist and advise the Executive Committee.
+Persons eligible for appointments must be financial members of the Society for the year they are appointed.
 General Committee Officer roles and positions are to be determined and revised by the Executive Committee from time to time.

 ## 6. FINANCE